Bathroom Plumbing Maintenance You Can Do Yourself

 We know cleaning your bathroom is the last thing you want to be worrying about during these times, but trust us, this is a better time than ever to get your home clean and clear.
 Bathrooms are the number one place that can not only show signs of use, but can build up gross and possibly harmful bacteria over a short period of time.
 This bacteria can come in many different forms, one of the most common being mold (which we’ll speak about later).
-It is important to do regular cleanings and maintenance in your bathrooms, to make sure your plumbing Tampa and fixtures stay in good shape, long-term.
+It is important to do regular bathroom plumbing maintenance & cleanings.
+You want to make sure your plumbing company services Tampa FL and the Hillsborough County area to help with fixtures stay in good shape, & long-term.

 Cleaning your grout is one of the easier tasks to take on in the bathroom as it’s usually the least gross compared to others (depending on how long you waited to clean them).
 Even with the best infrastructure in your bathroom, excessive moisture and lack of ventilation can create a perfect breeding ground for bacteria that grows over time into a dark, smelly, and sometimes dangerous mold.
 One of the most common places you will see mold grow is in the grouts of the tile in your shower.
 You want to make sure you are using a good cleaning agent that kills bacteria and fights/prevents mold build-up.
 Also, grab a wire brush to really get in there and scrape off any mold that may have already been building up to get a thorough clean.